Provincie-Zuid-Holland/pzh-ui/README.md

 - npm install all external dependencies of each package.
 - Symlink together all Lerna packages that are dependencies of each other.
 - npm run prepublish in all bootstrapped packages (unless --ignore-prepublish is passed).
-- npm run prepare in all bootstrapped packages.
+- npm run prepare in all bootstrapped packages

 ## Publish a new version